Do your immune system a favor and pack more fruits and vegetables on your plate.

 Other antioxidants that can help keep you healthy include:

-Zinc: oysters, red meat, poultry, beans, nuts, seafood, whole grains, fortified cereals, and dairy products
+Zinc: oysters, red meat, poultry, beans, nuts, seafood, whole grains, some fortified cereals (check the ingredients to see if zinc has been added), and dairy products

 Selenium : Brazil nuts, tuna, beef, poultry, fortified breads, and other grain products